threefoldtech/info_grid/src/faq/faq.md

 ***

+### What does the pricing policy ID of a farm represent?

+The pricing policy is the definition of how the network bills for workloads (pricing for each resource type, discounts, etc.).

+***

+### What is the difference between TiB and TB?
+Why doesn't the TF Explorer shows the same storage space as my disk?

+Terabyte (TB) and Tebibyte (TiB) are units of digital information used to measure storage capacity and data transfer rate.
+While terabyte is a decimal standard unit, Tebibyte is binary.

+* 1 TB = 1000^4 bytes
+* 1 TiB = 1024^4 bytes.

+There are thus more bytes in 1 TiB than in 1 TB.
+1 TiB is equal to 1.099511627776 TB.

+You can play around these 2 notions by exploring this [TiB-TB converter](https://www.dataunitconverter.com/tebibyte-to-terabyte/).

+You can also check [this table](https://www.seagate.com/ca/en/support/kb/why-does-my-hard-drive-report-less-capacity-than-indicated-on-the-drives-label-172191en/) to compare different OS system's storage representation.

+***

 ## Farming Rewards and Related Notions

 ### What are the rewards of farming?
 Can I get more rewards when my 3node is being utilized?